steffenmueller4/tor-ipv4-blocklist/README.md

 # tor-ipv4-blocklist

 This repository contains a script that compiles a text file with TOR IPv4 addresses from [Proofpoint's Emerging Tor Rules](https://rules.emergingthreats.net/blockrules/emerging-compromised.rules).
-It simply ignores IPv6 addresses from the Proofpoint's Emerging Tor Rules.
+The script simply ignores IPv6 addresses from the Proofpoint's Emerging Tor Rules.

 The TOR IPv4 blocklist is `tor-ipv4-blocklist.txt` in this repository.